yanxian-ll/GS-SR/README.md

 ### Our Test Data:

-- The Lower-Campus dataset can be downloaded from [百度网盘](https://pan.baidu.com/s/1SwkUAs2HIeTMDX1hzqdPmg?pwd=gssr).
-We provide raw images, GT point-clouds and SFM processed data.
+- The Lower-Campus dataset is available for download from [Baidu Netdisk](https://pan.baidu.com/s/1SwkUAs2HIeTMDX1hzqdPmg?pwd=gssr).
+This dataset includes raw images, ground truth point clouds, and SFM processed data.

-- The CSU-Library dataset can be download from [百度网盘](https://pan.baidu.com/s/1XeWPyw9v_0d9vJEzv97cJQ?pwd=gssr).
-This is a building-level dataset with almost 300+ images.
-This dataset contains a large number of repeated textures and texture-less areas, making it a very difficult dataset to work with.
+- The CSU-Library dataset can be downloaded from [Baidu Netdisk](https://pan.baidu.com/s/1XeWPyw9v_0d9vJEzv97cJQ?pwd=gssr).
+This building-level dataset contains over 300 images and features numerous repeated textures and texture-less areas, making it particularly challenging to work with.

 ### Custom Data:

-For custom data, you should process the image sequences with [Colmap](https://colmap.github.io/) to obtain the SfM points and camera poses.
+For custom data, process the image sequences using [Colmap](https://colmap.github.io/) to obtain the SfM points and camera poses.

-If partitioning is required, we recommend using ```colmap model_orientation_aligner``` aligning the coordinate axis of a model.
+If partitioning is necessary, we recommend using the ```colmap model_orientation_aligner``` to align the coordinate axes of the model.

 ## How to Use